-Leakages in hydraulic systems are an irritating, costly issue with hydraulic operators have had to live with for many years.
-In general, thanks to the increased quality of features like hydraulic cartridge valves, the problem of leakage has become less severe and certainly less costly than in the past.
+Leakages in hydraulic systems are an irritating, costly issue which hydraulic operators have had to live with for many years.
+In general, thanks to the increased quality of features like hydraulic cartridge valves, the problem of hydraulic leakage has become less severe and certainly less costly than in the past.
 Or, at least, so it appears.

 Why Is Leakage Such A Major Problem In Hydraulic Systems?

 The sheer amount of hydraulic fluid that leaks from a solution still has many manufacturers perplexed, as leak-free fittings have been available for many years.
 One of the major culprits in terms of hydraulic leakage has to be the seals on a range of hydraulic equipment.
 Cylinders and rams are all major contributors to the amount of leakage.

 These components require a thin film of lubricant between the seal and rod surface.
 Without it, seals tend to undergo premature wear which causes them to leak.
 If the lubricant is too thick, this also causes leakage as the excess lubricant has to go somewhere else.

 Leaking hydraulic fluid is dangerous to a system for many reasons, including:

 - It causes your hydraulic system’s operating costs to increase.

 - Can require hydraulic fluid refills on a regular basis, causing your system to be shut down for certain periods of time.

 - Can cause lasting damage to a range of components, reducing system effectiveness and increasing likelihood of a failure.

 - Leakages, particularly on larger scale systems, can cause dangerous working environments for a range of users and operators.